 Acknowledgement: Photograph of Peter Senge by Larry Lawfer (used with permission of SoL)

-Bibliographic reference: Smith, M. K. (2001) ‘Peter Senge and the learning organization’, the encyclopedia of informal education. [http://infed.org/mobi/peter-senge-and-the-learning-organization/.
+Bibliographic reference: Smith, M. K. (2001) ‘Peter Senge and the learning organization’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/peter-senge-and-the-learning-organization/.
 Retrieved: insert date]

 © Mark K. Smith 2001